 Once you have your tickets booked?
 What next Packing tips for Peru with kids

-Want to get the kids interested in what they might see and do in Peru, these are some of our favourite bedtime books Best Peru books for children
+Want to get the kids interested in what they might see and do in Peru, these are some of our favorite bedtime books Best Peru books for children

-Arriving in Peru, Lima offers a lot for family travellers, take a look at Lima with Kids: Things to do in Miraflores with Children
+Arriving in Peru, Lima offers a lot for family travelers, take a look at Lima with Kids: Things to do in Miraflores with Children

 We have also stayed in many Lima hotels, please check out our reviews Lima Peru Hotels –Best Kid Friendly Choices